-Crossing O Connell bridge, will take you over the river liffey the main river in Dublin which divides the city from north to south, both sides of the river have there qualities in regards to museums, cinema, shopping centers, restaurants, café’s and pubs.
+Will take you over the river Liffey the main river in Dublin which divides the city from north to south, both sides of the river have their qualities in regards to museums, cinema, shopping centers, restaurants, café’s and pubs.

-If your looking for a restaurant, maybe a pub, or even some entertainment try having a browse through the categories by clicking on the name for example: restaurant, pub and entertainment are links that will take you to your required option within this site.
+If you’re looking for a Restaurant, maybe a Pub, or even some Entertainment try having a browse through the categories by clicking on the name link or photographic image for example: Restaurant, Pub and Entertainment are links that will take you to your required option within this site.

 Overall Population roughly for Ireland is 5.4 million.
 Dublin city has a population of just over 1.2 and the city is rapidly expanded